Skip to content

 7. Stop while people still like it.

-For searchers comparing virtual team building activities or remote team building activities, the useful question is not “which game is fun?”
-It is “which version fits this team’s size and attention budget?”
-Use these swaps when the team has a specific constraint:
+If you’re comparing virtual team building activities or remote team building activities, “which game is fun?” is the wrong question.
+The right one is “which version fits this team’s size and attention budget?”
+Use these swaps when a specific constraint shows up:

 Search intentBest fitWhy